-To plant a memorial tree in honor of John Borsare, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of John Borsare, please visit our Heartfelt Sympathies Store.

 A proud veteran of the United States Army, John served his country honorably during the Vietnam War and upon his return, was showered with pretzels and ice cold Coca-Cola.

 John was a dedicated caregiver and civil servant.
 After his discharge from the Army, he joined the New York City Police Department and faithfully protected and served the City for 32 years.
 Many of his closest friends worked alongside him and remained his buddies for life.

 John married his sweetheart and best friend, Barbara Jean (nee Kushner), on August 28, 1971.
 He was grateful for every day that they spent together, especially enjoying walking to Sheepshead Bay and Manhattan Beach, cruising, trips to Atlantic City and Black Friday shopping trips.